henris1994/InvoiceAutomation/readme.md

-# Invoice Automation API
+🧾 Invoice Automation API
 📘 Overview

-The Invoice Automation API is a backend service designed to automate the invoice-to–Purchase Order (PO) validation, comparison, and entry process for vendor invoices received from marketplaces (databases where vendors upload their invoices).
+The Invoice Automation API is a backend service that automates the invoice-to–Purchase Order (PO) validation, comparison, and entry process for vendor invoices received from marketplaces (databases where vendors upload their invoices).

-Traditionally, the Accounts Payable (AP) department manually compares each incoming invoice with its corresponding PO in Sampro, checking part numbers, prices, quantities, and ensuring that the invoice hasn’t already been processed.
-This manual workflow is time-consuming, error-prone, and a major bottleneck in the invoice lifecycle.
+Traditionally, the Accounts Payable (AP) team manually compared each invoice against its PO in Sampro, checking part numbers, prices, quantities, and ensuring that invoices weren’t duplicated.
+This manual workflow was slow, error-prone, and created major bottlenecks.

-The system replaces that manual verification process with a fully automated pipeline that performs all validation checks programmatically and prepares the data for direct ingestion by an RPA (Robotic Process Automation) bot.
-Once an invoice passes all validations, it is automatically packaged into a structured JSON payload containing all the details required for the RPA bot to create the invoice in Sampro.
+The Invoice Automation API replaces that process with a fully automated validation pipeline.
+It compares invoices to their POs programmatically, enforces business rules, and generates structured JSON payloads for direct ingestion by an RPA bot that creates the invoice in Sampro.

-All JSON payloads are stored in the processscheduler table, which records every output this endpoint produces.
-This allows the RPA bot to enter invoices without human intervention while ensuring all business rules are consistently enforced.
+All API outputs are stored in the processscheduler table, which logs every response and serves as the integration point for downstream systems like the RPA Bot and the KPI Dashboard.
-The result is a dramatic reduction in AP workload, improved data accuracy, and faster processing turnaround.
+This automation significantly reduces AP workload, improves data accuracy, and speeds up processing times.

 Note:
-At the moment, this API is configured to only allow invoices whose items have the exact same prices as their corresponding PO items.
+Currently, this API only allows invoices whose item prices exactly match their corresponding PO line items.
-All business rules can be found in: service/validation/invoicerules.py
+Business rules are defined under: service/validation/invoicerules.py.

-🧩 Flow Explanation
+🧩 End-to-End Flow

 1.Vendors upload invoices
-Vendors submit their invoices to the Marketplace portal/database.
-Each record contains item part numbers, unit_prices,taxes,extracharges and PO references etc.
+Vendors submit invoices to the Marketplace database.
+Each record includes part numbers, unit prices, taxes, extra charges, and PO references.

 2.ActivePieces detects new invoices
-A scheduled flow every 10 minutes (ActivePieces) pulls the newly created invoices.
+A scheduled ActivePieces flow (runs every 10 minutes) fetches newly created invoices.

 3.Check PO lock status
-Before calling the Invoice Automation API, ActivePieces verifies that the corresponding Purchase Order (PO) is unlocked — meaning there are no previous invoices still queued for RPA entry.
-This prevents duplicate or overlapping processing.
+ActivePieces verifies that the PO is unlocked (no previous invoices waiting in the queue for RPA entry).
+This prevents duplicate or overlapping automation runs.

-4.Invoice Automation API
+4.Invoice Automation API call
-Once a PO is confirmed available, ActivePieces calls the Invoice Automation Endpoint.
+For each unlocked PO, ActivePieces calls the Invoice Automation API.

-The API compares the invoice from marketplace against its PO in Sampro, runs all validation checks, and returns a structured JSON payload describing whether the invoice is valid and ready for automation.
+5.The API validates the invoice against its PO in Sampro.

+If all checks pass, it returns a structured JSON payload and HTTP 200 (status = "Ready_to_process").

-If the API response is 200 , invoice passed all validations gets marked with status='Ready_to_process', otherwise API Response will be 400/404 with corresponding fields explaining the failure reason.
+If validation fails, it returns 400 or 404 with detailed error fields explaining the failure reason.

-5.Activepieces saves the output
+6.ActivePieces saves the output
-The Activepieces system receives this JSON response and stores it in the processscheduler table, which acts as the master log and queue of all validation results (ready_to_process, manual_review, bad_invoice, etc.).
+The JSON response is stored in the processscheduler table, which serves as a master queue and audit log for all invoices and statuses (ready_to_process, manual_review, bad_invoice, etc.).

-6.KPI Invoice Automation UI
+7.KPI Invoice Automation UI
-The front-end KPI dashboard fetches results from the processscheduler table and displays them to users in real time — allowing AP staff to monitor which invoices are valid, pending, or rejected.
+The KPI Dashboard fetches data from processscheduler and displays invoices in real time.
-In the kpi AP team can send an email To the Rpa bot for the invoices that have status Ready_to_process(email content is the json object the RPA BOT needs to input the invoice in sampro.
+The AP team can review and trigger an email to the RPA bot for invoices marked Ready_to_process.
+The email content contains the JSON payload the bot needs to enter the invoice in Sampro.

-7.RPA Bot workflow
+8.RPA Bot workflow
-Separately, the RPA bot polls the email for invoices sent by the AP team.
+The RPA bot polls its email inbox for invoices sent by the AP team.
-It uses the JSON payload to automatically create the corresponding invoice in Sampro ERP.\
+Upon receiving the JSON payload, it automatically creates the invoice in Sampro ERP.
-After completion Rpa bot  hits one of the Api-s success or failure.
+Once done, the bot calls back one of the API’s success or failure endpoints, updating the invoice’s status in the processscheduler table.
-The status changes in processcheduler tables based on Rpa response.
-Those Api routes and all others can be found on the controllers of this repository.

-Tips:
+(All controller routes are defined in the controllers/ directory of this repository.)

+💡 Tips

-Documentation for ActivePieces can be found in Notion.
+Documentation for ActivePieces is available in Notion.

-ActivePieces uses this API endpoint to validate whether an invoice is eligible to be entered into Sampro — this is the sole function of the endpoint.
+ActivePieces uses this API to validate whether an invoice is eligible for entry into Sampro — this is the endpoint’s primary purpose.

-To understand the end-to-end workflow, refer to the ActivePieces documentation in Notion.
+For full end-to-end architecture, refer to ActivePieces documentation in Notion.